 - Zal Batmanglij

 - Brit Marling, Alexander Skarsgård, Ellen Page, Toby Kebbell, Shiloh Fernandez, Patricia Clarkson, Julia Ormond

 - Release Date

 An engaging thriller that not only has a worthy ecological commentary but contains an effective discussion about the morality of eco-terrorism, The East is the fascinating second feature from co-writer-director Zal Batmanglij and producer-star-co-writer Brit Marling.
-The two collaborated on 2011’s Sound of My Voice, a seductive, eerie drama about an investigation into a cult leader and ultimately the power of belief.
-And once again they consider the power of a cultish faction here, albeit within a more accessible structure and human narrative.
-Released by Fox Searchlight, one of the most reliable studios for independent cinema, the film suffers from an obligatory romance subplot and some predictable turns, but the strong ensemble of actors and interesting moral questions keep us involved until the very end.
+The two collaborated on 2011’s Sound of My Voice, a seductive, eerie drama about an investigation into a cult leader and, ultimately, the power of belief.
+And once again, they consider the power of a cultish faction here, albeit within a more accessible structure and human narrative.
+Released by Fox Searchlight, the film suffers from an obligatory romance subplot and some predictable turns, but the strong ensemble of actors and interesting moral questions keep us involved until the very end.